 - Take a good look at your advisor workforce.
 As millennials and women become an increasingly important part of your client base, it’s important that your advisors reflect that change and can relate to the evolving needs of those they serve.

 It’s an exciting time to be in wealth management.
 The steps your firm takes now will likely have lasting consequences, so take stock of your options.
-If you’re interested in discussing your organization’s strategy one on one, contact me directly at firstname.lastname@example.org.
+If you would like to discuss this topic further or get additional information, please email firstname.lastname@example.org.

 For more on the emerging wealth management landscape, read: Future of Wealth Management